signal-slot/qtmcp/README.md

 ### Adding New Tools
 Tools can be implemented by creating a new tool definition that follows the MCP schema.
 The tool definition includes:
 - Name and description
-- Input schema specification
+- Input schema specification (JSON Schema)
 - Implementation of the tool's functionality
+- Optional experimental features

 ### Resource Management
 Resources are identified by URIs and can be:
 - Static resources with direct URIs
 - Dynamic resources using URI templates
+- Blob and text content types
 - Subscribed to for real-time updates

 ### Error Handling
 The protocol provides comprehensive error handling through:
 - Standard error codes
 - Detailed error messages
-- Progress notifications
+- Progress notifications with cancellation
 - Logging with configurable severity levels
+- JSON-RPC error responses

 ## Testing